menu

 People

 In addition, a majority of the adults in the The Ridges / Ridgebrook neighborhood are wealthy and educated executives.
 They own stately homes that tend to maintain high real estate appreciation rates.
 Their upper-level careers keep them busy, but allow them to live comfortably.
-If you're an executive and want to keep similar company, consider settling in this neighborhood, rated as an executive lifestyle "best choice" neighborhood for Nevada by NeighborhoodScout's analysis, which rated it as better for executive lifestyles than 99.4% of the neighborhoods in Nevada.
-In addition to being an excellent choice for highly educated executives, this neighborhood is also a very good choice for families with school-aged children, urban sophisticates and active retirees.
+If you're an executive and want to keep similar company, consider settling in this neighborhood, rated as an executive lifestyle "best choice" neighborhood for Nevada by NeighborhoodScout's analysis, which rated it as better for executive lifestyles than 99.9% of the neighborhoods in Nevada.
+In addition to being an excellent choice for highly educated executives, this neighborhood is also a very good choice for active retirees, urban sophisticates and families with school-aged children.

 Real Estate

-Homes built from 2000 through today make up a higher proportion of the The Ridges / Ridgebrook neighborhood's real estate landscape than 98.5% of the neighborhoods in America.
-When you are driving around this neighborhood, you'll notice right away that it is one of the newest built of any, with the smell of fresh paint, and the look of young landscaping nearly everywhere you look.
-In fact, 87.4% of the residential real estate here is classified as newer.
+If you like the look and ambience of new homes and newly built neighborhoods, you will love the The Ridges / Ridgebrook neighborhood.
+A whopping 89.4% of the homes and other residential real estate here were built after 1999, which is a higher proportion of new homes then you will find in 98.7% of the neighborhoods in the U.S. Everything here just feels new.
 In fact, the concentration of newer homes here is so great that they completely dominate the landscape.
 In most neighborhoods, there is a mixture of ages of residential real estate, but here it is almost completely built during one time frame: 2000 through today.

 Diversity

-Did you know that the The Ridges / Ridgebrook neighborhood has more Armenian and Czechoslovakian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the The Ridges / Ridgebrook neighborhood has more Armenian and Russian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 1.9% of this neighborhood's residents have Armenian ancestry and 0.5% have Czechoslovakian ancestry.
+In fact, 1.5% of this neighborhood's residents have Armenian ancestry and 3.7% have Russian ancestry.

 The Ridges / Ridgebrook is also pretty special linguistically.
 Significantly, 1.2% of its residents five years old and above primarily speak Persian at home.
 While this may seem like a small percentage, it is higher than 98.1% of the neighborhoods in America.